About Counselling

 Q: Do you take notes during sessions?

-A: Sometimes I jot down a few key points to help me remember important themes or goals.
-Notes are kept private and secure, and you’re always welcome to ask what I’m writing.
+A: I sometimes jot a few key points to remember important themes or goals – especially during EMDR.
+Notes are confidential and stored securely, and you’re always welcome to ask what I’m writing.

 Q: Do you offer consultations before committing?

-A: Yes.
-I offer a free 15-minute consultation where you can ask questions, get a sense of my style, and see if working together feels like a good fit for you.
+A: Yes – I offer a free 15-minute consultation where you can ask questions, get a sense of my style, and see if working together feels like a good fit.

 The Therapeutic Relationship